Skip to main content

 • All services at international embassies and consulates will continue during a lapse of appropriations.

-I'm coming to DC, will my tours still take place?
+I am visiting Washington, DC, will my tours still take place?

 What is the impact on state and local services?